Zhuxy/ankitui.nvim/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You'll need to create a LICENSE file in your repository if you haven't already.)